VianneyR4/ddsa-rwbuild-package/README.md

 Cypress e2e tests can be run in development with ``npm run test:e2e:dev`` (tested with chrome).

-### Committing changes

-Before creating a merge request or pushing your changes to ``main`` please ensure that your code is linted and formatted and that the tests all run green.
-Also ensure that a fresh install has no security vulnerabilities.

-## Releases

-``node versionHelper.cjs`` will check that all packages have the same version number and ``node versionHelper.cjs version`` will set the same version number for all packages.

-Once you are ready to publish to npm and you are signed in to npm with permissions to publish you need to:
-1. build again, ``npm run build`` (to avoid publishing a test build which wont work and will force to you to release another version - npm wont allow you to publish the same version twice)
-2. run ``npm publish`` to publish [@openclinical/proformajs-vue3-perform](https://www.npmjs.com/package/@openclinical/proformajs-vue3)
-3. run ``cd packages/perform && npm publish`` to publish [@openclinical/proformajs-vue3-perform](https://www.npmjs.com/package/@openclinical/proformajs-vue3-perform)

 ### Skeleton

 The skeleton for this project was created with ``npm init vue@latest`` (3.4.27)